philsajdak/golf-trajectory-analyzer/README.md

 **golf-trajectory-analyzer** is an interactive analytics tool designed to study the physics of a golf simulator.
 This tool is specifically designed for use with the Project64 emulator playing Mario Golf 64, and it enables users to capture real-time shot data and visualize it on a detailed map.

-Please note that this repo will only contain the scripts used, and not the web platform itself.
-Please contact me privately.

 ## Features

 - **Real-time Data Capture:** Automatically captures shot data from the Project64 emulator during gameplay.